Los Angeles Non-Compete Agreement Lawyer

 In California, many companies require employees to sign non-compete agreements or customer non-solicitation employment contracts as a condition of their employment.
 Often times an employee of company “X” will resign and gain employment with company “Y” — a direct competitor of company “X”.
 In other situations, an employee of company “X” will start his or her own business and solicit current or former customers of company “X”.
 In these situations, employers will seek court assistance in an effort to compel their former employees to honor non-compete and customer non-solicitation agreements.

 At the law office of Fisher & Talwar, we have extensive experience in representing employers and employees in non-compete contract disputes.
 We offer a position of strength from our experience in handling both sides of highly complicated employment disputes.
-Our law firm’s non-compete agreement attorney will take every measure possible to protect your interests.
+Our law firm’s non-compete agreement attorneys in Los Angeles will take every measure possible to protect your interests.
 Contact our law firm today to schedule a free initial consultation at our Los Angeles law firm.

 Defining Non-compete Agreements in California